shebincbabu1994/Face-detection-using-Azure/README.md

 # Face-detection-using-Azure
-Detection face in image using azure cognitive services
+Detect face in image using azure cognitive services